OPEN

 - A water conservation project in which there is no measurable instream flow benefit, groundwater benefit, or water quality improvement.

-Applications are accepted in the Spring and Fall of each year and are submitted entirely through our online system.
+Starting in 2025, applications are accepted in the Summer and Winter of each year and are submitted entirely through our online system.
 Information about current grant deadlines can be found on the home page of this website.

 -